algore87/findinpi/README.md

-# findinpi
+# greplite
-Search and find a number inside of pi.
+Search and indicate a string or number in a string or pi.